Find Grad Schools

 1 Yearly Graduations

 University of Wyoming is the 12th most popular school in the nation for students seeking a master's degree in architectural engineering.
-The average in-state tuition for full-time undergraduates is $3,696 per year, while in-state graduate students, on average, pay $5,382 per year.
-For the 2020-2021 academic year, 1 master's degrees were handed out to architectural engineering majors at UW.
+Roughly 11,800 attend the school each year.
+The average in-state tuition for full-time undergraduates is $3,840 per year, while in-state graduate students, on average, pay $5,598 per year.
+During the most recent year for which we have data, 1 people received their master's degree in architectural engineering from UW.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 Below are some popular majors that are similar to architectural engineering that offer master’s degrees.